espressif/esp-idf/docs/en/get-started/index.rst

 Get Started
 ***********

-This document is intended to help users set up the software environment for developement of applications using hardware based on the Espressif ESP32.
+This document is intended to help users set up the software environment for development of applications using hardware based on the Espressif ESP32.
 Through a simple example we would like to illustrate how to use ESP-IDF (Espressif IoT Development Framework), including the menu based configuration, compiling the ESP-IDF and firmware download to ESP32 boards.

 .. note::
    The CMake-based build system is currently in preview release.
 Documentation may have missing gaps, and you may enocunter bugs (please report these).
 To view documentation for the older GNU Make based build system, switch versions to the 'latest' master branch or a stable release.